-An anarchist critique of the state, is that public sector transactions are –supposedly– non-consensual.
-After all, state operations continue, independently of our protests (or our cheers).
-In particular, an anarchist might say: “I did not personally sign anything agreeing to pay X in taxes for Y government services – this is coercion!”
+Anarchists critique the state, by asserting that public sector transactions are non-consensual.
+The state will continue to do whatever it is doing, regardless of any individual’s protests (or cheers).
+Thus, an anarchist might say: “I did not sign a contract, agreeing to pay X (in taxes) for Y (government services) – this is coercion!”

-The quest to improve (or reduce) the public sector, is really a quest for better technologies that manage interaction.
+- Finally, I argue that the quest to improve (or reduce) the public sector, is really a quest for better technologies that manage interaction.
+The oft-emphasized “moral dimension” of governance is, in my view, mostly a distraction.

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
 That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed --US Declaration of Independence